robdodson/robdodson.github.com/source/_posts/2013-08-20-exploring-html-imports.markdown

 <link rel="import" href="/path/to/some/import.html">
 ```

-At the moment imports do not block like script tags, however, that may change in the future to help with [Custom Elements resolution.](http://lists.w3.org/Archives/Public/public-webapps/2013JulSep/0287.html)
+At the moment, imports do not block like script tags.
+However, that may change in the future to help with [Custom Element resolution.](http://lists.w3.org/Archives/Public/public-webapps/2013JulSep/0287.html)

 ## Support